-- Neural hearing disorders result from problems involving the auditory nervous system (neoplasm and hypoxia, auditory neuropathy/dyssynchrony).
+- Neural hearing disorders involve problems of the auditory nervous system (neoplasm and hypoxia, auditory neuropathy/dyssynchrony).

 Repeat newborn hearing screening is recommended if an infant is readmitted to the hospital for sepsis, meningitis, or hyperbilirubinemia requiring exchange transfusion.

-Infants admitted to the NICU for 5 days or more are at increased risk for auditory neuropathy and should have and AABR performed as part of their screening; in these patients an OAE alone is insufficient.
+Infants admitted to the NICU for 5 days or more are at increased risk for auditory neuropathy and should have both an AABR and OAE performed as part of their screening; in these patients, an OAE alone is insufficient.